antronerds/r2-tutorials/original/R2Tutorials.md

 tracks**](Image:Image:AnnotationAnalyse_relationnumcat.png)

-As a recap for the last 3 tutorial steps, you have used the ‘relate 2 tracks’ option from the annotation methods in R2 and represented different types of tracks with each other to gain new insights from combining 2 tracks.
+As a recap for the last 3 tutorial steps, you have used the ï¿½relate 2 tracksï¿½ option from the annotation methods in R2 and represented different types of tracks with each other to gain new insights from combining 2 tracks.
 Below the 3-different representations are depicted side by side.
-Do remember, that this module allows you to use ‘meta data’ tracks that you can assemble either within, but also outside of R2 via the uploading of a track option that will be shown in the ‘adapting r2 to your needs’ chapter.
+Do remember, that this module allows you to use ï¿½meta dataï¿½ tracks that you can assemble either within, but also outside of R2 via the uploading of a track option that will be shown in the ï¿½adapting r2 to your needsï¿½ chapter.